-Most mothers and fathers would say that their parenting style involves offering guidance, discipline, love, and support.
+Most mothers and fathers say their parenting style involves offering guidance, discipline, love, and support.
 But there are several ways of going about raising a child.
-Are some types of parenting styles more effective or desirable than others?
-Parenting styles can affect a child’s self-esteem, motivation, physical health, and emotional wellness.

 Types of Parenting